 As first starters, we often suggest net-new applications that can take advantage of cloud synergies not available on-premises.
 Many new organizations have had the benefit of being “cloud-born” from the get-go.
 They don’t have to build a data center and/or purchase hardware and can focus more resources on their business objectives.
 Existing organizations do not have that luxury.
 Therefore, selecting new applications that take advantage of cloud services will be quicker to architect, develop, deploy, operate, and – most importantly – use.
 The goal of most cloud services is to reduce manual effort in development, support, and/or operations.

 Selecting the application is only the first part.
 A service map, or application dependency map, should exist or be created for the application so that integrations, data sources and destinations, customers, users, and infrastructure dependencies are known.
-This helps to select the appropriate cloud services and approaches when they are applicable.
+This helps to select the appropriate cloud services and approaches when they are applicable to Modern Service Management.

 Step 4: Modernize development/operations and ITSM tools